Srekel/the-debuginator/README.md

 So you could, for example, have items that are only available when you are in the game's menu, or have one item for each enemy in the game.

+### :heavy_check_mark: Left or right aligned

+Because some games already have other important stuff on the left side of the screen.

 ### :small_blue_diamond: Hierarchical

 Put things in folders in folders.
 TODO: Support for expanding and collapsing folders.